-Having more fun than a human being should be allowed to have while serving humanity, half my brain tied behind my back, still there to make it fair.
+It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

-Telephone number if you want to be on the program is 800-282-2882, and the email address is rush at EIB net.com.
+Telephone number if you want to be on the program is 800-282-2882 and the email address is Rush at EIBnet.com.

-One of these, one of these many articles about the flap, as they're calling it over the Michael J. Fox ad.
+One of these, one of these many articles about the flap, as they're calling it, over the Michael J. Fox ad, and I forget who it is.

-I read it last night in print it out.
+I didn't print it out.

-They ask some professor.
+They asked some professor.

 They asked some professor about my remarks from a communications.

-All of these experts, all of these learned people, and they still don't understand why this program's success and why you're there and how we connect with each other.
+It I, all of these experts, all of these learned people, and they still don't understand why this program's success and why you're there and how we connect with each other.

 They just don't get it, which is fine.

-I just find it amazing.
+I just I just find it amazing.

-These are supposedly informed and learned people.
+These are supposedly informed and learned people anyway.

-And anyway, the uh they asked some professor about my remarks from a communications point of view.
+They asked some professor about my remarks from a communications point of view.

-Now, why don't these same stories, why don't these same journalists brought on scientists who can attest to the fact that the ad misleads about embryonic stem cells.
+Now, why don't these same stories, why don't these same journalists brought on scientists who can attest to the fact that the ad misleads about embryonic stem cells?

 Why don't they do that?

-Why don't they go out and ask somebody about the sub you heard Diane Sawyer on Good Morning America yesterday with Sean Hannity.
+You heard Diane Sawyer on Good Morning America yesterday with Sean Hannity.

-Well, if he believes it, if Michael J. Fox believes it, doesn't he have the right to say it?
+Well, if he believes it, if Michael J Fox believes it, doesn't he have the right to say it?

 Yes, nobody's denying that.